 We worked with first-time designers Claire Ahuriri and James Dunning to bring Cat Capers to the market in late 2015.
 In this small board game, players take on the role of cats contending for the best adventures on offer on a suburban street (chase the postie or some home decorating, anyone?)

 Granny Wars has been a consistent seller for us; selling its first 1000 copies in New Zealand within two years of its release.
-We have reprinted it twice, with a third reprint coming later this year.
+We have reprinted it three times.
 It is a fast-playing game of secret identities and special senior tricks.
 Can you help your nana stay on top in the highly competitive town handcrafting competition?
 Granny Wars can be played by up to eight people.

 In 2016 we made our first distribution deal with a small off-shore independent publisher, Hemisphere Games of Canada.
 Their game, Karmaka, had a big Kickstarter campaign, raising over 1100% of its target.
 We ordered copies for distribution to New Zealand Kickstarter campaign backers and our retailers.
 A competitive card game that plays out over multiple lives, Karmaka players begin as lowly dung beetles and work to ascend the karmic ladder round by round.
 We sold through our supply within a year and eagerly hope for a reprint.

 In 2016 we also helped Creative Mathematics (formerly Statistics Learning Centre) to source games and teaching aids from our manufacturer in China.
 We distribute the Dragon Games for them.
 It is their commercial adaptation of the Dragonistics data cards used in New Zealand schools to teach about maths and statistics.